Sony a7R Review – A Full-Frame Mirrorless Camera

 Check The Latest Prices

-Starting just over $2,000.
+Starting just under $2,000.
 For other camera recommendations, see Trey’s Gear and Tools.

 My Sony Goodies and Lenses

 You can pop over to my camera equipment page to see all my goodies, but I’ll just highlight a few here that are related to this camera.
 You’ll read more about these in the review below.